-Amina started her career in education teaching A-level Psychology in 2004, after graduating from University of Manchester with a First Class BSc (Hons) Degree in Psychology.
+Amina started her career in education teaching A-level Psychology in 2004, after graduating from the University of Manchester with first-class honours in Psychology.
 She completed her Masters in Education with the University of Cumbria in 2013, before embarking a role as a Director of Learning: Humanities in 2014.
 She was a Senior Examiner for AQA Psychology from 2011 to 2020 and was appointed as a Specialist Leader of Education in 2019.

-She has an excellent track record both as a Pastoral Lead and a Curriculum lead; with specialism in improving behaviour and attendance at a whole school level.
-In addition, as a Curriculum lead, she has supported improvement in outcomes for Humanities subjects both at KS4 and KS5 level.
-Furthermore, she is a trained Youth Mental Health First Aider which supports her role as a Designated Safeguarding lead.
+She has an excellent track record both as a pastoral lead and a curriculum lead, helping improve behaviour and attendance across her schools.
+As a Curriculum Lead, she has raised outcomes in humanities subjects at KS4 and KS5 level.
+Amina is a trained Youth Mental Health First Aider, which supports her role as a Designated Safeguarding Lead.

 - Sue Moore